 The First 15-17 inches radius region of your workspace is termed the “Primary Zone.“

 The next 10—12 inches radius zone is termed as “Secondary Zone,” and anything beyond that is termed as “Third Zone.”

 Since we are aware of the workspace zones, now let’s understand why they are so important.

 You must strictly place the items you need to access frequently in the primary zone.
-For example, your Keyboard, Mouse, Notepad.
+For example, your Keyboard, Mouse, and Notepad.